universato/vscode-select-jump/README.md

 A VS Code extension that adds a context menu for running custom searches and actions on selected text.

 ### Features
-* **Search selected text**: Select any text in the editor, right-click, and choose from a list of configurable search engines or actions.
+* **Select Jump**: Select any text in the editor, right-click, and choose from a list of configurable search engines or actions.
 The available options are filtered based on regular expression patterns defined in the settings.

 ### Installation
 1. Open VS Code.
 2. Go to Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X`).
-3. Search for "Context Search Tools".
+3. Search for "Select Jump".
 4. Click "Install".

 ### Usage
 1. Select text in your editor.
 2. Right-click on the selected text to open the context menu.
-3. Choose "Search selected text..."
+3. Choose "Select Jump"
 4. A Quick Pick menu will appear with search options relevant to your selected text (based on your configured `contextSearchTools.searchRules`).
 5. Select a search option to open the result in your default browser.